Guided Fishing FAQ

 What do I need to bring on a guided trip?

 Fly fishers heading out on a guided trip need a few basic essentials.
 If you bring your own equipment, a 9 foot 5 or 6 weight fly rod and reel equipped with weight forward floating line is ideal in most places.
 Waders and wading boots are necessary on walk and wade trips during the cooler times of the year.
+If going on a float trip do not wear studded or metal bar wading boots.
 In July and August, guard socks and wading boots, along with a pair of quick dry pants or shorts are perfect for wet wading.
-On float trips during mid-summer, waders are not necessary, but a good idea to bring along in case some wade fishing is called or or the weather brings some rain.
+On float trips during mid-summer, waders are not necessary, but a good idea to bring along in case some wade fishing is called for or the weather brings some rain.
 Speaking of rain, a packable rain jacket is always a good insurance policy anytime of the year.
 A brimmed hat, polarized sunglasses and sunscreen offer protection from the sun and make fishing more enjoyable.
 Dress for cool mornings and warm to hot weather in the afternoons during the summer.
 Anglers headed this way in the spring and fall should be prepared to encounter freezing weather, finger less gloves, fleece pants, long underwear, and a warm hat are good items to carry along, even if you never need them.
+Think layers.
+Synthetic clothing you can remove or add as temperature changes.
+Avoid cotton clothing at all costs no matter the time of year.
+Wearing blue jeans under your waders will not be enjoyable.
 You are welcome to bring flies you would like to fish and accessories such as nippers, hemostats, floatant and dry shake, and a net.
 Although your guide will have these and everything else needed to your trip.
 Many of our guests also find a wading staff and a small day pack or vest useful for walk trips.

 What can I do to prepare for my guide trip?